Build a WordPress website (Linux)

 1. Go to the Nginx web root directory and download the Chinese version of WordPress 6.4.4.

-To install the English version of WordPress, replace the URL with https://wordpress.org/wordpress-6.4.4.zip and replace the name of the zip file with wordpress-6.4.4.zip in the following unzip step.
+To install the English version, replace the URL with https://wordpress.org/wordpress-6.4.4.zip.
+In later steps, replace the archive name with wordpress-6.4.4.zip.

 sudo cd /usr/share/nginx/html